Algorithms for FFT Beamforming Radio Interferometers: Applications

 \subsection{Controlling beam shape with windowing}

-In some applications it is desirable to control the shape of formed beams to suppress the large sidelobes apparent in Figure~\ref{f:windowed_beams}.
-The naive way to do this is to form a factorizable beam that windows the spatial Fourier transform such that $w^\aindex \sim h^\aindex w_p^\aindex(\theta_p)$ where $h^a$ is a window function.
-This effectively tapers the illumination of aperture (sacrificing aperture efficiency), in direct analogue to telescopes that use optical focussing.
+In some applications it is desirable to control the shape of formed beams to suppress the large sidelobes apparent in Figure~\ref{f:beams}.
+The naive way to do this is to form a factorizable beam ($b_\textrm{nw}$) that windows the spatial Fourier transform such that $w_\textrm{nw}^\aindex \sim h^\aindex w_p^\aindex(\theta_p)$ where $h^a$ is a window function.
+This effectively tapers the illumination of the aperture (sacrificing aperture efficiency), in direct analogue to how the illumination of the dish by the feed affects beam shape in telescopes that use optical focussing \cite[Chapter~15.1.2]{2017isra.book.....T}.
 The resulting beam shape is

-Comparing to Equation~\ref{e:pointed_beam_shape}, we see that the windowed beam shape simply replaces the sinc-squared factor by the square of the Fourier transform of the window.
+Comparing to the windowed pointed beams, we see that the windowed beam shape simply replaces the sinc-squared-like factor in Equation~\ref{e:pointed_beam_shape} with the square of the Fourier transform of the window (factor in $|\phantom{A}|^2$).

 Windowing the array in this way is, however, a sub-optimal way to achieve a given beam shape, since it assigns different weights to redundant visibilities, which are independent measurements of identical sky information.
 Such beams cannot be formed from $\widetilde{V}_\delta$ or $b_A$.